BirdAPI/SyncTicker/README.md

 ## Installation

-1. "Download":https://github.com/sstaub/Ticker/archive/master.zip the Master branch from GitHub.
+1. "Download":https://github.com/sstaub/SyncTicker/archive/master.zip the Master branch from GitHub.
-2. Unzip and modify the folder name to "Ticker"
+2. Unzip and modify the folder name to "SyncTicker"
 3. Move the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software).